jspsych/jsPsych/docs/markdown_docs/features/timeline.md

 	],
 	sample: {
 		type: 'fixed-repetitions',
-		size: 3, // 12 trials, 3 of each person, order is randomized.
+		size: 3, // 3 repetitions of each trial, 12 total trials, order is randomized.
 	}
 }
 ```